lamdu/lamdu/doc/VideoPlan.md

 These are the major visible stuff that changed:

 * Lamdu evaluates the code!
 * Lamdu is somewhat useful!
-At least we can use it for Project Euler and Google Code Jam problems :) Though are still important stuff missing like creating new nominal types.
+At least we can use it for Project Euler and Google Code Jam problems :) Though there are still important stuff missing like creating new nominal types.
 * Automatic code layouting, which dynamically adapts according the window size and zoom level to avoid horizontal scroll!
-* The language and standard library are more mature due to use using it.
+* The language and standard library are more mature due to using it.
 Instead of lists we have `Stream`.
 We also have `Array`s, `Text`, `Bytes`, `Tree`, and the `Mut` monad.
 * Solved the "blame-assignment" problem when a definition's type changes.

 **TODO: What else?**

-## What goals do we want to achieve with a video? ##
+## What goals do we want to achieve with a video

 * The best thing would be to get someone excited enough to join us and contribute to the project!
 * Get feedback.
 * As Lamdu is already somewhat useful, make people aware of it, so that they could use it.
-The ultimate goal of course is for Lamdu to be very useful :) This will also get us some user feedback on things that we need to improve, and possibly provide some motivation.
+The ultimate goal of course is for Lamdu to be very useful :) This will also get us some user feedback on things that we need to improve.
 * Improve's people's knowledge about Lamdu / show that the project is still doing steady progress.
 Otherwise, similar minded folks, who could had joined us, will keep starting new projects with similar goals instead of joining forces and tackling the hard problems together.
-* Internet points / motivation / etc
+* Get motivation.
 * Who knows - someone seeing this or using Lamdu after this might even get us grants (money) to develop Lamdu?
 Then maybe we could work on it a lot more rather than just on our own free time.

-## Video Script ##
+## Video Script

-### Introduce Lamdu ###
+### Introduce Lamdu

 * A fancy calculator / REPL.
 Show with a simple calculation like (1+sqrt 5)/2
   * Explain a bit about our annotations